mazimweal/mazimweal.github.io/interoperability_patterns/content ontology design patterns/CODPs.md

 A list of these patterns can be found at http://ontologydesignpatterns.org/wiki/Category:ProposedContentOP

-A List of patterns that can be reused to organise disaster data in the context of uganda have been elaborated the publication the Authors presented at the 28th WETICE IEEE conference
+A List of patterns that can be reused to organise disaster data in the context of uganda have been elaborated the publication the Authors presented at the 28th WETICE IEEE conference (June 12-15 Anacapri-Napoli,Italy)

+<b>Context</b>
+ disaster related information held by different stakeholders is heterogeneous and described in multiple schemas, markup languages, with different vocabularies and conceptualizations.
+Ontologies can be used to provide a unified semantic representation of the domain, along with superior capabilities in querying and information retrieval.

+<b>Problem :</b>
+These ontologies tend to be abstract, introduce ontological commitments and are difficult for domain experts and novice users to handle without the support of a Knowledge Engineer thus critical for managing interoperability between heterogeneous data sources.

+<b>Solution: </b>
+Finally, to overcome these limitations, ontology design patterns have been proposed as proven best practices, that are flexible, reusable building blocks for modeling reoccurring tasks.
+Patterns can also be combined and ultimately aligned with foundational ontologies that act as glue between patterns, making it easy for domain experts to integrate disaster knowledge without the assistance of knowledge engineers.
+While the Ontology Design patterns(ODPs) community has a portal that lends support to ontology engineering with ODPs, there is still lack of critical mass of patterns/proven best practices .
+Identification of these patterns could go a long way to supporting ontology engineering, thereby bridging the gap between the demand and availability of ODPs while representing disaster knowledge

 some of these patterns  are listed here.